We've independently reviewed this article to make sure it's as accurate as we can make it.

 Inspect the board for any visible damage or loose connections.
 If you suspect a problem with the control board, it’s best to consult a professional for further diagnosis and repair.

-It’s a small cylindrical or oval-shaped component with two wires.
+The capacitor is a small cylindrical or oval-shaped component with two wires.
 If you suspect the motor capacitor is the issue, it’s best to call a professional to test and replace it.
 Sadly, the replacement will not come cheap, and you might want to look into a new washer instead.

 The drive motor powers the spinning and agitation of your washer.
-If it’s malfunctioning, your washer might beep but not turn on.
+If the drive motor malfunctions, your washer might beep but not turn on.

-The drive motor is towards the back at the bottom of the washer.
-It’s a cylindrical component with a pulley on one end and electrical connections on the other.
+The drive motor is located towards the back at the bottom of the washer.
+The drive motor is a cylindrical component with a pulley on one end and electrical connections on the other.
 Inspect the motor for any visible damage or loose connections.